Caleydo/caleydo.github.io/_themes/cancer.md

 ![StratomeX explained]({{site.baseurl}}/assets/images/projects/stratomex_explained.png)

 StratomeX also provides an **advanced query and data selection interface**.
 It enables analysts to ask specific questions, such as *Which other stratifications are similar to the selected one?*, or *Is there a pathway that is enriched for this patient group?*.
-A rich set of algorithms calculate rankings of potential matching datasets and stratifications, which are then presented using the [LineUp]({{site.baseurl}}/projects/lineup/) interface.
-T
+A rich set of algorithms calculate rankings of potential matching datasets and stratifications, which are then presented using the [LineUp]({{site.baseurl}}/tools/lineup/) interface.

 StratomeX is currently available as a standalone tool and as a web-based tool.
 For more information about StratomeX visit the [tool page]({{site.baseurl}}/tools/stratomex/), visit the [Help Pages](http://help.caleydo.org/3.1/index.html#!views/stratomex/stratomex.md) or watch the instructional videos below.